mustafabbas/ECE1373_2016_hft_on_fpga/README.md

 - program the device using the sdk src files found in src/sdk_src

-Step 3: Run the scripts
+#Step 3: Run the scripts

-[TODO: Explain how to use the scripts]
+##scripts/testSystem.py [input testcase from createTestVectors.py]
+   - Tests the system using the provided testcase.
+Order book is displayed in a GUI window.
+##scripts/manualPacketTest.py
+   - Allows simple sending of hex number over the network.

 Repository structure
 --------------------